CFTC Whistleblower Program

 - Individuals with legal compliance, audit, supervisory, or governance responsibilities are not eligible for awards under the CFTC Whistleblower Program.
 However, in limited circumstances where substantial injury is likely, and where internal reporting has failed, such an individual may be able to proceed as a CFTC whistleblower.

-- Whistleblowers are generally entitled to protection from retaliation by their employers based on their reporting of securities violations.
+- Whistleblowers are generally entitled to protection from retaliation by their employers based on their reporting to the CFTC.

 - There is no requirement that any government entity be financially harmed by the complained-of conduct.